60 Days Dubai Visa — Single Entry Visit Visa 2026

 • Studio photos strongly recommended over home photos

-Applying for the 60 day visit visa Dubai takes approximately 10 minutes.
+Applying for the 60 day single entry UAE visa online takes about 10 minutes.
 No embassy visit or in-person appointment is required.

-Step 1 — Select your visa type From the visa selection widget at the top of this page, choose "60 Days Single Entry Visa."
+1. Select your visa type — choose "60 Days Single Entry Visa" from the visa selection widget at the top of this page.

-Step 2 — Enter your travel details Complete the application form with your passport information, planned travel dates, and contact email.
-Every field must match your passport exactly — name spelling, date of birth, and passport number.
+2. Enter your travel details — passport information, planned travel dates, and contact email.
+Every field must match your passport exactly.

-Step 3 — Upload your documents Submit a scanned colour copy of your passport bio-data page and a white-background passport photo.
-Make sure both files are clear and readable — blurry uploads cause delays.
+3. Upload your documents — a scanned colour copy of your passport bio-data page and a white-background passport photo.
+Blurry uploads cause delays.

-Step 5 — Receive your visa by email Your approved visa PDF arrives at your registered email within the processing window (24–72 hours for regular; 4–24 hours for urgent).
-Download it and carry either a printed copy or a clearly visible digital version when you travel.
+5. Receive your visa by email — your approved PDF arrives within the processing window.
+Carry a printed copy or a clearly visible digital version when you travel.

 Pro tip: Apply 7–10 days before your travel date.
-This gives enough buffer for any document corrections while ensuring the 60-day document validity window does not expire before you fly.
+This gives buffer for document corrections while ensuring the 60-day document validity window doesn't expire before you fly.

 60 Day Dubai Visa for Job Seekers

 The 60 day Dubai visa for job seekers is one of the most popular uses for this permit.
-Dubai's job market — particularly in technology, finance, hospitality, healthcare, and construction — moves fast, and having two months on the ground gives you a genuine competitive advantage over remote applicants.
+Dubai's job market — particularly in technology, finance, hospitality, healthcare, and construction — moves fast, and having two months on the ground gives a real advantage over remote applicants.

-What you can legally do on a 60-day visit visa:
+What you can legally do on a 60 day visit visa dubai:

 • Attend job interviews in person across multiple companies